peradecki/fold-fastalike/README.md

 * The `--full-fold` flag will not activate the `--lunp` option, as the latter requires the specification of a maximum unpaired run length.
 The `--lunp` flag can be activate manually in tandem to `--full-fold`.

 * Base pairing probabilities of the form Prob(i,j) are typically encoded as the square-root of the actual value in order to retain more effecient encoding of values near to zero.
-Note the headers of the relevant files and be sure to convert the raw probabilities when necessary.
+Note the headers of the relevant files and be sure to convert to the raw probabilities by squaring when necessary.

+* The routines used to post-process some ViennaRNA outputs are also available within the module as standalone scripts.
+    * `python -m fold-fastalike.postscript2bpdists [PS_FILE] [TXT_FILE]`
+    * `python -m fold-fastalike.bpdist2overall [`